Here is how paper waste is recycled?

-Refining, Bleaching and Color Stripping:
+Refining, Bleaching, and Color Stripping:

 Refining involves beating the recycled pulp to make them ideal for paper-making.
 After refining, additional chemicals are added to remove any dyes from the paper.
 It is then bleached to whiten and brighten it up.

 At this stage, the pulp is ready to be used for paper.
 Sometimes new pulp (virgin pulp) is added to give it extra strength and smoothness.
 Water is added to the pulp and sprayed onto a large metal screen in continuous mode.
-The water is drained on the screen and the fibres begin to bond with each other.
+The water is drained on the screen and the fibers begin to bond with each other.
 As it moves through the paper-making machines, press rollers squeeze out more water, heat them dry and coat them up.